-SPARTANBURG CO., SC (FOX Carolina) Spartanburg deputies said a man who dragged his dog behind his car Friday night has been charged.
+SPARTANBURG CO., SC (FOX Carolina) Spartanburg deputies and The Spartanburg County Environmental Enforcement Department said they have charged a man who dragged his dog behind a vehicle on September 7.

 Lt.
-Kevin Bobo said a deputy was flagged down by a concerned citizen at a QuickTrip Friday night around 10:30.
+Kevin Bobo said a deputy was flagged down by a concerned citizen at a QuickTrip on Sept.
+7 around 10:30 p.m..

 Deputies said a man pulled into the parking lot in a truck that had been dragging a dog on a chain behind it; ultimately killing the animal.